veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ng Charts/ng-pie-chart.md

 ## Overview
 A pie chart is an excellent chart type for representing the relational proportions between data.
 It is widely used in the business world as well as in mass media.
-It represents the data in a pie that are sliced according to the data range.
+It represents the data in a pie that is sliced according to the data values.

 ## Usage
 A pie chart is widely used in the business world and mass media.
 Consider a health center scenario where a particular hospital wants to plot a chart for the record of its patient admitted to different wards.
-The chart should indicate the overall hospital and divided into different section which represents the wards of the hospital.
-This can be achieved using a pie chart where a complete pie presents the hospital and divided slice of pie represent the wards of the hospital.
+The chart should indicate the overall hospital and should be divided into different sections which represent the wards of the hospital.
+This can be achieved using a pie chart where a complete pie represents the hospital and divided sliced of the pie chart represent the wards of the hospital.
 Some of the other popular use cases of a pie chart are:
 -   Pharmaceutical Industries (indicating the different section of drugs)
--   Industries (for providing information on different product and services )
+-   Industries (for providing information on different products and services )
 -   Government offices (like revenue department)
 -   Retails (for different types of product they provide)